 So if you donated some money to charity and ended up with a charitable donation tax credit of $100, that means that $100 will be deducted from your tax bill.

-Tax deductions on the other hand, a popular one being your RRSP contribution, reduces your taxable income.
-The big reason you would want to lower your taxable income is because it could mean getting yourself into a lower tax bracket.
+Tax deductions, on the other hand, a popular one being your RRSP contribution, reduces your taxable income.
+The big reason you would want to lower your taxable income is that it could mean getting yourself into a lower tax bracket.

 3. Being in a Higher Tax Bracket Isn’t as Bad as You Think

 Speaking of tax brackets in Canada, I feel like there’s a lot of misinformation out there about them.
 And I’m not talking about misinformation online necessarily, I’m talking about stuff we all hear from friends, co-workers, and people who think they know what they’re talking about, but even they know they don’t really know…you know?

 Okay, let’s talk tax brackets.
 Many Canadians are under the impression that if you get into a higher tax bracket, it means you’ll be paying a higher tax rate on the entirety of your income.
 Good news, that’s not the case at all!

 Here’s a fun example to give you a clear idea of what I’m talking about.

 Let’s pretend you live in Ontario and you made $50,000 in 2016.
 Using the combined federal and provincial tax rates below as your guide, you would pay 20.05% on the first $41,536 you made, then 24.15% on the next $3,746, then 29.65% on the remaining $4,718.